-Mohamed Salah began the new season in perfect style with an opening day hat-trick for Liverpool against Leeds, the Egyptian’s treble seeing him join an exclusive club of Premier League stars.
+Bruno Fernandes began the new season in perfect style with an opening day hat-trick for Manchester United against Leeds, the midfielder’s treble seeing him join an exclusive club of Premier League stars.

-Just nine players in the division’s illustrious history have opened the season with a treble, but just who are the opening day hat-trick heroes to have taken home the match ball?
+Just 10 players in the division’s illustrious history have opened the season with a treble, but just who are the opening day hat-trick heroes to have taken home the match ball?

-Here are the nine players to have scored a hat-trick on the Premier League’s opening weekend:
+Here are the players to have scored a hat-trick on the Premier League’s opening weekend:

 Micky Quinn – 1993